skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect from Node js App.md

 The `createConnection(options)` returns a `Promise` that resolves to a `Connection` object if no error occurs, and rejects with an `Error` object if an error occurs.

-Determine the [connection information](https://mariadb.com/docs/skysql-previous-release/connect/connection-parameters-portal/) for your MariaDB SkySQL database service:
+Determine the [connection information](https://mariadb.com/docs/skysql-previous-release/connect/connection-parameters-portal/) for your SkySQL database service:

 | Option | Description |
 | --- | --- |